 - Run non-drush commands like:

-drall exec:shell ls web/sites/@@uri/files
+drall exec ls web/sites/@@uri/files

 .